 (f) obviating all situations likely to render an officer vulnerable to embarrassment or undue influence.

 (5) All public officers shall handle public procurement and disposal of assets by:

-b) complying with this Law, and all derivative regulations.
+(b) complying with this Law and all derivative Guidelines.

 (6) All public officers involved in public procurement and disposal of assets shall maintain the highest standards of ethics in their relationship with persons, real or corporate, who seek government commerce whether as a bidder, supplier, contractor or service provider by developing transparent, honest and professional relationships with such persons.